Pediatric Orthopedic Surgeons treating a Radius Ulna Fractures

 Nonsurgical Treatment for Radius Ulna Fractures

 Doctors can treat a fractured bone with only a cast or brace if there is just one broken bone and it is not misaligned.
 Your doctor will regularly order X-rays at the clinic and closely examine the healing of the fracture.
-You child could need surgery to put the bones back together if the fracture moves.
+Your child could need surgery to put the bones back together if the fracture moves.

 Surgical Treatment for Radius Ulna Fractures

 Surgery is often necessary when both forearm bones are broken, or if an open fracture has occurred where the bones have pierced the skin.
 Open fractures typically require prompt surgery due to the increased risk of infection.
 In the emergency room, patients frequently get intravenous (IV) antibiotics as well as a tetanus injection.
-The cuts from the injury will be meticulously cleaned out during surgery.
+Doctors will meticulously clean out the cuts from the injury during surgery.
 Usually, the shattered bones are mended during the same procedure.
-Multiple procedures can be necessary to thoroughly clean the affected soft tissues in cases with severe open wounds.
-If the skin around the fracture is intact, your doctor may recommend waiting until the swelling subsides before having surgery.
-Keeping the arm still above heart level for several days reduces swelling.
-It also gives the overly stretched skin a chance to recover.

 With Plates and Screws, Perform an Internal Reduction